kanwalbir/big_data/README.md

 #               Big Data Projects						#
 #-------------------------------------------------------#

-PROBLEM:
+PROBLEM: Listing of a few big data projects that I have worked on recently:
-Twitter Analysis using Natural Language Processing Titanic Disaster using Machine Learning
+- Twitter Data Analysis using Natural Language Processing
-Pig Cluster using Pig, Hadoop and AWS
+- Titanic Disaster Survival using Machine Learning
-Map Redue Algorithms
+- Map Redue Algorithms for various types of problems
+- Billion Triple dataset analysis using Pig/Hadoop on AWS cluster

-SOLUTION: Please look at README file within each folder.
+SOLUTION: Please look at README and python files within each folder for more details

 #-------------------------------------------------------#